Predictions of the Nancy Grace Roman Space Telescope Galactic Exoplanet Survey II: Free-Floating Planet Detection Rates: Discussion

 As identified in \citet{mroz2017}, one event (MOA-ip-01) in the sample of short timescale events presented by \citet{sumi2011} has a degenerate solution.
 The event was reported with \tE~$=0.73$ d, but an alternate solution with much longer $t_{\rm E}=8.2$ d is favored.
 In this case, a larger blending parameter ($f_s$) and smaller impact parameter ($u_0$) resulted in the alternate solution.
 The major difference between these models is in the appearance of the wings of the magnification event.
 This degeneracy is well described in \citet{wozniak1997}. \romanst should be able to distinguish between these approximately degenerate events via its high precision and cadence.

 Another relevant degeneracy occurs in lensing events with large relative angular source size $\rho$.
 In this regime, the magnification over the duration of the event is roughly constant (in the absence of limb darkening) and set by Equation \ref{eqn:fse_peak}.
-As a result, $\rho$ becomes nearly degenerate the blending parameter $\tsub{f}{S}=\tsub{F}{S}/(\tsub{F}{S}+\tsub{F}{B})$, which is the fraction the source flux $\tsub{F}{S}$ that contributes to the observed baseline flux $\tsub{F}{S}+\tsub{F}{B}$, where $\tsub{F}{B}$ is the blended flux.
+As a result, $\rho$ becomes nearly degenerate with the blending parameter $\tsub{f}{S}=\tsub{F}{S}/(\tsub{F}{S}+\tsub{F}{B})$, which is the fraction the source flux $\tsub{F}{S}$ contributes to the observed baseline flux $\tsub{F}{S}+\tsub{F}{B}$, where $\tsub{F}{B}$ is the blended flux.
 Essentially, the flux from the source alone cannot be confidently measured without precise and dense photometry, which can be used to distinguish the subtle differences in these broadly degenerate light curves.
-Thus, in the presence of blended light, one may underestimate the true peak magnification \citep[][Johnson et al., in prep.]{mroz2020}, and thus making it difficult to constrain $\rho$ precisely.
-This is important because $\rho$ depends on the angular source size and $\tsub{\theta}{E}$.
-Therefore, if $\rho$ is poorly constrained, so is $\tsub{\theta}{E}$.
+Thus, in the presence of blended light, one may underestimate the true peak magnification \citep[][Johnson et al., in prep.]{mroz2020} making it difficult to constrain $\rho$ precisely.
+This is important because $\rho$ depends on the angular source size which will be poorly constrained when no color measurement is made while the source is magnified.
+These measurements will likely not occur for short timescale events and those that exhibit extreme finite-source effects.
 We note that this degeneracy persists even in the presence of limb darkening (Johnson et al., in prep.)

 Since, for fixed $\theta_*$, $\rho$ increases as the planet mass (and thus the $\tsub{\theta}{E}$) decreases.
 Thus as the lens mass decrease, more and more events enter into the $\rho\gg 1$ regime, thereby increasing the likelihood that they will suffer from this degeneracy.
-We note that this continuous degeneracy is different than than the discrete degeneracy exhibited in the event reported by \citet{chung2017}.
+We note that this continuous degeneracy is different than the discrete degeneracy exhibited in the event reported by \citet{chung2017}.

 In order to estimate the fraction of events for which finite source effects should be detectable, in Figure \ref{fig:rho} we show the cumulative fraction of detected events as a function of $\rho/u_0$.
 Events that have $\rho/u_0=\theta_*/\theta_0\gtrsim0.5$ should exhibit finite-source effects \citep{gould1997}.
 Events that satisfy this criterion and have $\rho \gg 1$ will be more susceptible to the above $\rho-\tsub{f}{S}$ degeneracy.